OpenRiskNet/home/openshift/django_keycloak_example.md

 OpenShift comes with a sample Django template and [repository](https://github.com/openshift/django-ex).
 We are going to need to edit the Django project so start by cloning it into your own Github account and check it out to your machine.
-I have done so and my [repository](https://github.com/jonalv/django-ex) contains a version of _django-ex_ with all the changes described in this text.
+I have done so and my [repository](https://github.com/jonalv/django-ex) contains a version of _django-ex_ with all the changes described in this text so go ahead and use it if you don't feel like programming Python right now :)

 ### Modifications needed in our Django app
 We will be using the [Django OIDC libraries](https://github.com/jhuapl-boss/boss-oidc) (see also this [excellent blog post](http://blog.jonharrington.org/static/integrate-django-with-keycloak/) if you want some more information)